manybabies/mb1-analysis-public/README.md

 Materials related to the project can be found on OSF: https://osf.io/re95x/ General information on ManyBabies, including an overview of current projects, can be found on the project website: http://manybabies.stanford.edu

+## Reproducibility

+The files in this directory generate the main dataset from the individual datafiles, they should be run in numerical order to regenerate the (cached) processed data.
+The `paper` directory then contains the `.Rmd` to generate the manuscript.
+Note that a number of minor changes were introduced during copy editing and hence not every line will be identical between the published paper and the manuscript generated via these changes.

 ## Follow-up analyses